Healthcare Administration

 Healthcare Risk Manager

 Healthcare risk managers are key members of healthcare administration.
-Their primary role is to minimize risk in their organization by implementing, monitoring, and evaluating risk management plans.
+Their primary role is to minimize organizational risk by implementing, monitoring, and evaluating risk management plans.

 Healthcare Systems Engineer